 3) Criticizing another’s appearance without their knowledge. (i.e.: “Did you see what she’s wearing today?
 Not flattering.”
 “At least you don’t look like her!”).

-How do we challenge this?
+How do we challenge body shaming?
 In situations like those listed above, expressing true feelings rather than physical criticisms can be a great first step.
 While recently discussing this with the Adolescent IOP, several patients admitted that it is hard to identify ways of expressing frustration without using body-shaming, as this has become an almost automatic response.